2) Practice Self Care

 Notice where you are feeling tense, such as in your shoulders, chest, belly, or legs.
 See if you can begin to relax them.
 Imagine breathing into to those tight areas, and beginning to feel them let go or unwind.

-Canadian stress management pioneer Eli Bay has created some highly effective recordings to help people relax.
+Canadian stress management pioneer Eli Bay has created some highly effective recordings to help people relax and reduce the harmful effects of stress, worry and fear.
 He has also created a website to give free access to his library of online exercises during the pandemic.
-It is www.innercalmonline.com
+The address is www.innercalmonline.com

 The first exercise is called Relax Now.
 It's a 33-minute recording which combines Empowered Breathing and Progressive Muscle Relaxation.

-Click here to listen to the audio, or below for the video on his site:
+Click here to listen to the audio, or click the blue box below it for the video on his site:

 Relax your Mind